11 Kitchen Renovation Mistakes to Avoid

 Let's say you pick a great GC.
 Fantastic.
 You are almost there.

-Now you need to interview the Project Manager, also known as the point person for seeing your project to a successful conclusion.
+Now, you need to interview the Project Manager, the point person, to see your project to a successful conclusion.

 But what do their skills and experience look like?

-(One of the best GCs in Boston city is S&H Construction.
+(One of the best general contractors in Boston City is S&H Construction.
 It's also woman-owned).

 - 28 Years of experience